lmorchard/blog.lmorchard.com/drafts/2015-07-22-the-verge-web-sucks.md

 <img src="/uploads/2015/the-verge-web-sucks/im-surrounded.png"
   class="fullwidth" alt="I'm surrounded" />

 The Verge is the big circle in the middle.
-All the triangles dancing around it are each distinct third-party sites that got involved in the delivery of this article I read.
+All the triangles dancing around it are each distinct third-party sites that got involved in the delivery of this article.
 Lightbeam has a list view, so I switched to get a closer look:

 <img src="/uploads/2015/the-verge-web-sucks/lightbeam-listview.png"
   class="fullwidth" alt="Lightbeam list view" />